 Cotopaxi Volcano, 5897 meters high, is located 45 km from the capital of Ecuador, Quito.
 Also, Cotopaxi is famous for being one of the most dangerous volcanoes in the world.
 The volcano erupted in August 2015 after 70 years, and the surrounding areas were evacuated due to its eruptions.

 Mount Kilimanjaro is made up of three dormant volcanoes, with ‘Uhuru Peak’ being the highest point on the African continent at about 5,890 meters high.
 Kilimanjaro is an extinct volcano.
-It is very difficult to climb the peak and only brave and experienced climbers can conquer it.
+It is very difficult to climb the peak, and only brave and experienced climbers can conquer it.

-Irazú Volcano, Costa Rica
+Irazú Volcano in Cartago City of Costa Rica

 Irazú Volcano is more than 3500 meters high.
 People who climb the peak of Irazú Volcano can admire the view of its clear green acid lake from above.